Düsseldorf-Eller: History

 Eller was widely destroyed in World War II.
 The central church St. Gertrudis was destroyed nearly completely in 1944.

-WW II ended in Eller on 17 April 1945 when American troops reached it.
+WW II ended for Eller on 17 April 1945 when American troops reached it.

 Eller was rebuilt and the park of the castle reopened in 1950.
 Since 1950 the park has been a public one.

-Up from the 1950s there were new settlements created in the south of Eller.
+Starting from the 1950s there were new settlements created in the south of Eller.
 It got some new catholic churches in that time, but in 1996 one of them was given up.